Are you procrastinating on working on your project right now?

 7. Plan your day the night before

 At the end of your working day, plan your upcoming day, so that when you wake up the next morning you know exactly what you need to do and when you need to start in order to get everything done (which will make it much easier to get out of PJs, stick to your schedule and start the day promptly).
 It doesn’t matter whether you’re using a paper calendar, or a digital app (personally, I use Flocus), decide on your next priorities and tasks at the end of each work day.

 How to best introduce those working from home tips (aka how I got here and you can too)

 It’s been five years now since I started working from home and I live by those points as much as possible, every day.
 Sticking to those rules about having a schedule and a strict division between work time and home time (even though both of those happen at home) have changed the way I work, allowed me to be much more productive, and (lately) to create more downtime – which for me as a recovering workaholic is a true achievement.

 There is still a lot of room for growth and I don’t pretend I have all the answers.
 While some of those rules can come naturally to you, others can be somewhat of a struggle at times.
 It’s all ok, it’s all a process.
 The important part is that you’re interested in improving your habits when working from home.

-Like any new habit, I would advise to start from introducing any changes one at a time (I did a video on how to introduce new habits successfully here if you haven’t seen it).
+Like any new habit, I would advise to start from introducing any changes one at a time ( I did a video on how to introduce new habits successfully here).